ptsteadman/notebook/essays/arts-org-as-apt.md

 Canadian Female Artists".
 Without context, the show is moderately interesting: it's hard to make a meaningful connection between the works of the Chinese and Canadian artists, but a number of the individual works are good.
-The academic chair of the exhibition, Dr. Fu Yijing, noted that the painters, photographers and sculptors in the show tended to avoid the "major and grandiose themes" favored by male artists.
+The academic chair of the exhibition, Dr. Fu Yijing, noted that work in the show tended to avoid the "major and grandiose themes" favored by male artists.

-The background of the gallery hosting the show, however, is certainly quite grand.
-Poly Culture is a subsidiary of the China Poly Group Corporation, a state owned enterprise founded by the People's Liberation Army in the early nineties.
+The story of the gallery hosting the show, however, is certainly quite grand.
+Poly Culture is a subsidiary of the China Poly Group Corporation, a state owned enterprise that was founded by the People's Liberation Army in the early nineties.
 The group includes a number of different business units, including a theater chain, a real estate holdings company, and the worlds third-largest auction house.
 But Poly Group originated from Poly Technologies, a defense industry manufacturer that annually sells tens of billions of dollars of missiles and other arms to foreign governments.
 Poly Technologies has a history of conflict with the United States state department, which last year blocked a transaction between the company and the Namibian Defense Force, citing a 2013 sanction applied after Poly allegedly sold weapons to Iran.
 In 1996, federal agents posing as arms smugglers working for American gangs seized 2,000 illegal AK-47s in Oakland and indicted eight employees of Poly Technologies.

 repatriation